 Population projections for the Town of Fairview take into consideration birth rate, migration and survival rates.
-Based on these considerations the Town could expect to grow to 4,731 inhabitants by 2026.
+Based on these considerations, the Town could expect to grow to approximately 5,000 inhabitants by 2030.

 It is challenging to estimate population trends because the population is influenced by many variables in any given year.
 The main factor affecting population trends in the Town is the state of the local economy.
 If the economy is healthy and thriving, the population is likely to increase.
-On the other hand, if the economy is weak and struggling, the population is not likely to grow.
+On the other hand, if the economy is weak and struggling, the population is not likely to grow, and may even shrink.
 Based on these assumptions, the information provided above is subject to change but can be used as a general guide to determine housing requirements and associated land requirements to accommodate future growth.

 The population trend in Fairview indicates that age groups are distributed equally.
-The population breakdown is 38% of adults (20-49 years old), 35% of seniors (50 and more years old) and 27% of people under 20 years of age.
+The population breakdown is 37% of adults (20-49 years old), 36% of seniors (50 and more years old) and 26% of people under 20 years of age.